Dr-B-Mondal-s-class/compiler-design-laboratory-1-sandeepmsv/LAB2/readme.md

  Sample Output:

      Sandeep: contains both lower and upper case alphabets

      RAMU:contains all uppercase alphabets

      ramu:contains all lower case alphabets

      character other than alphabets

+## 2.3) Lex program  to check whether the input string contains only alphabets or not.([link](./Onlyalphabets))

+   Sample Input:

+      aeiou

+      abc123

+      alphabet

+   Sample Output:

+      aeiou : contains only alphabets

+      invalid input string

+      alphabet : contains only alphabets